Heraklion travel guide and information

 Driverssurveyed

-Our in depth and up to date knowledge of Mykonos, puts us in a unique position of authority, when it comes to travel itineraries and travel advice.
+Our in depth and up to date knowledge of Heraklion, puts us in a unique position of authority, when it comes to travel itineraries and travel advice.

-Every year, we compile a list of all the popular places per category in Mykonos, and we are happy to share these in the sections below.
+Every year, we compile a list of all the popular places per category in Heraklion, and we are happy to share these in the sections below.

-Our Mykonos travel blog is the product of data gathering and analysis of thousands of rides from our Mykonos Taxi fleet. we hope you find these useful
+Our Heraklion travel blog is the product of data gathering and analysis of thousands of rides from our Heraklion Taxi fleet. we hope you find these useful

 Read the blog post